Cybcrime/cybcrime.github.io/_posts/2026-xx-xx-north_korea_crypto_plunder.md

 ---
 layout: post
 category: example2
-title: Piracy and plunder as an effective survival strategy: the North Korean case.
+title: Piracy and plunder as an effective growth strategy, the North Korean case.
 ---

-Piracy and plunder as an effective survival strategy: the North Korean case.
+Piracy and plunder as an effective growth strategy: the North Korean case.

 ## Table of contents
 - [Table of contents](#table-of-contents)